 Applying this to Joomla

-In case of Joomla, most of the stock tables do not have indexes, and adding a few can improve things.
-The session, user, groups, content, categories, extension & menu tables are excellent canidates for indexing and the columns here that are foreign keys should be indexed.
+Incase of Joomla, most of the stock tables do not have indexes, and adding a few can improve things.
+The session, user, groups, content, categories, extension & menu tables are excellent candidates for indexing and the columns here that are foreign keys should be indexed.